 Published: 01 September 2016

-If you’re like me, and you hear the term ‘home-like environment‘ again, you’ll go crazy!
+If you’re like me, and you hear the term 'home-like environment' again, you’ll go crazy!
 This is because the environment is not at all like their home used to be.
-The home we provide is full of rules and regulations.
-In fact, when a resident enters residential care they often begin a slow but steady downhill journey where free will and decision-making is slowly stripped away, until they can become quite dependent.
+The 'home' we provide is full of rules and regulations.
+In fact, when a resident enters residential care, they often begin a slow but steady downhill journey where free will and decision-making are slowly stripped away until the person becomes quite dependent.

 Let’s consider how we do this with regards to:

-The cognisant but infirm resident can often be brow beaten into immobility by being constantly required to ring the buzzer for a nurse when she/he wants to mobilise.
+The cognisant but infirm resident can often be browbeaten into immobility by being constantly required to ring the buzzer for a nurse when they want to mobilise.
 The resident is constantly reminded that they are at risk of falling, and that a fall could mean a fractured hip and going away to hospital.
 We all know that sedentariness increases the risk of falling when a resident does eventually mobilise.

-The non-cognisant wanderer often intrudes upon other residents, entering their room and touching their belongings.
+The non-cognisant wanderer often intrudes upon other residents, entering their rooms and touching their belongings.
 The intruded-upon resident can become quite upset, and rightly so, but the answer is not in further restricting the wanderer’s movements.
-Closing off a wing to make it more secure, or fencing off a portion of the garden to restrict wider access is not the answer, in fact it will increase agitation and behaviours can become destructive, as well as intrusive.
+Closing off a wing to make it more secure, or fencing off a portion of the garden to restrict wider access is not the answer either - in fact, it will increase agitation, and behaviours can become destructive, as well as intrusive.

 So, rather than restrict, identify the possible reasons why the resident wanders, and importantly, review your recreational program.
 Minds, even with dementia, need to be occupied.